mpicard/goes/README.md

 * **Calculators** to update the state of the application.
 This is the `Apply` method of the `Aggregate` interface.

 * **Reactors** to trigger side effects as events happen.
 They are registered with the `On` Function.
-There is `Sync Reactors` which are called synchronously in the `Call` function, and can fail the transaction if an error occur, and `Async Reactor` which are called asynchronously, and are not checked for error (fire and forget).
-They are not triggered by the `Apply` method but in the `Call` function, thus they **are not** triggered when you replay events.
+There is `Sync Reactors` which are called synchronously in the `Execute` function, and can fail the transaction if an error occur, and `Async Reactor` which are called asynchronously, and are not checked for error (fire and forget).
+They are not triggered by the `Apply` method but in the `Execute` function, thus they **are not** triggered when you replay events.
 You can triggers them when replaying by using `Dispatch(event)`.

 * **Event Store** PostgresSQL